bitcoinerlab/farvault-lib/README.md

 The initial idea of this project was outlined by [Adam Back](https://en.wikipedia.org/wiki/Adam_Back) in the btc_pro Telegram group as a response to the [author of this library](https://github.com/landabaso) who was looking for interesting ideas that could be build for Bitcoin.

 This library is heavily based on the excellent [bitcoinjs](https://github.com/bitcoinjs) umbrella of Bitcoin libraries.

+(Salvatore Ingala)[https://github.com/bigspider] helped find a better script that saves some bytes.